 Of course, with a title like this, it’s bound to ruffle feathers.
 Are you implying that our babies are purposely not sleeping to somehow get back at us or want to ruin our evenings?
 We all know that even in our most frustrating moments, we love our babies, so I am confident the author feels the same.
-While I was mildly humored by the book, the number of exhausted parents I work with on a daily basis tends to take some of the humor out of baby sleep problems, but, I was not offended by the book just the same.
+While I was mildly humored by the book, the number of exhausted parents I work with daily tends to take some of the humor out of baby sleep problems, but, I was not offended by the book just the same.

 The fact that the book is a best seller (whether or not you agree with the title) only reminds us again that we are not alone with our baby’s sleep problems, our frustrations from our babies not sleeping, and how it affects our daily lives.

 But, do we expect too much to have our babies self-soothe to sleep?

 I recently came across an article about this topic where a mom writes about her 6 year old who is afraid of many things and needs her mom to lay with her to fall asleep (and you thought they outgrew it didn’t you?).
 I relate well to this age because when he was six years old, my son’s fears and nightmares led to several night wakings.
 Unfortunately, even after we tackle our baby’s sleep problems, toddler sleep problems, preschool-age sleep problems, and even school-age sleep problems aren’t far behind.